-Visiting Maine without seeing a lighthouse would be like skipping the Colosseum in Rome.
-More than 60 of these historic beacons are stationed along the Maine coast, and with four lighthouses within a 20-mile radius of Kennebunkport, the Cape Arundel Inn & Resort makes an ideal home base for lighthouse lovers.
-Start your tour of these inspiring, life-saving, guiding lights by visiting the two nearest to the resort.
+Going to Maine without seeing a lighthouse is like bypassing the Colosseum in Rome.
+With four lighthouses within 20 miles of Kennebunkport, the Cape Arundel Inn & Resort is excellent for lighthouse aficionados.
+Start your tour of these beautiful, life-saving guiding lights with the two closest to the resort.

 Goat Island Light